-Kosher kitchen design is possible in any size home.
-We share examples of Eggersmann-designed kosher kitchens with a wide variety of sizes:
+But no matter the size or style of your home, it is possible to bring this dual functionality to your home.
+We share examples of eggersmann-designed kosher kitchens with a wide variety of sizes:

 - homes with the luxury of space that offers the opportunity for a full separate kitchen

 creating a butler’s pantry with duplicated full-sized appliances